-What are you planning for this barbecue season?
+What are you planning for 2021 outdoor season?

 This method is generally used for cooking large joints of meat or entire animals, such as pigs or lamb or turkeys.
 The rotation cooks the meat evenly in its own juices and allows easy access for continuous self-basting.